-Data deduplication has been widely used in backup systems to save storage space [1], [2], [3], [4], [5], [6].
-It divides incoming data stream into small and variable pieces, called chunks [7], and identifies each chunk by its small-size signature, called fingerprint, via hash functions, such as SHA-1, SHA-256 and MD5 [7], [8].
-A fingerprint index maps fingerprints of the stored chunks to their physical addresses.
-[9], [10] These chunks are stored into several large fixed-size storage units called containers, to preserve the spatial locality of the backup data stream [2], [9], [11], [12], [13].
+ATA deduplication has been widely used in backup systems to save storage space [1], [2].
+It divides incoming data stream into small and variable pieces, called chunks [3], and identifies each chunk by its small-size signature, called fingerprint, via hash functions, such as SHA-1, SHA-256 and MD5 [3], [4].
+A fingerprint index maps fingerprints of the stored chunks to their physical addresses [5], [6].
+These chunks are stored into several large fixed-size storage units called containers, to preserve the spatial locality of the backup data stream [2], [5], [7], [8], [9].
 A container is the basic unit of reads and writes.
 Based on the redundancy of incoming chunks, a data deduplication system needs to carry out different operations.
 Specifically, duplicate chunks are replaced with the references to existing identical copies stored in old containers, and unique chunks are written into new containers.
-Each backup has a recipe to record the references to the containers of each backup chunk.
+Each backup has a recipe to record the reference to the container of each backup chunk.
 In a restore phase, the restore algorithm scans down the recipe of the backup to determine which containers need to be retrieved from disks to the restore cache, which contains the prefetched containers, to restore the target chunks of the backup stream.